ntluong95/quarto-wingman/README.md

 # Quarto Wingman

-**Quarto Wingman** is a Positron extension designed to enhance the editing experience for Quarto documents and scripts.
+**Quarto Wingman** is a Positron/VSCode (and all CodeOSS alike) extension designed to enhance the editing experience for Quarto documents and scripts.
 It provides interactive code cell configuration based on Quarto documentation, improved syntax highlighting for Python code (particularly when Pylance is not available), and intelligent token recognition for module imports, function calls, and variable declarations.
 Additionally, it enhances footnote display in documents and offers an inline code runner for R and Python scripts, making it especially useful for data exploration.
-Developed with modern data science workflows in mind, Quarto Wingman brings a streamlined, polyglot data science IDE experience to Positron users.
+Developed with modern data science workflows in mind, Quarto Wingman brings a streamlined, polyglot data science IDE experience to users.

 ## Features
 - Provide code cell options for quarto document.
 The documentation was refered from [Quarto Homepage](https://quarto.org/docs/reference/cells/cells-knitr.html)